zi-ang-liu/RL_Basic/README.md

 * matplotlib 3.7.1
 * gymnasium 0.28.1

 To install the required packages, run the following command:
-To install the base Gymnasium library, use 'pip install gymnasium' To specify the version of Gymnasium, use 'pip install gymnasium==0.28.1'
+To install the base Gymnasium library, use `pip install gymnasium`
+To specify the version of Gymnasium, use `pip install gymnasium==0.28.1`

 ## Implemented Algorithms
 * Chapter 4: Dynamic Programming